VIDA-NYU/reprozip/README.md

 This is a rework of the original [ReproZip][fc], using ptrace instead of [systemtap][stap], since it was difficult to setup and use.

+It is being developed at the Engineering School of New York University.

 ReproZip
 --------